 Have you been bitten by the treasure hunting bug?

 If the answer is yes, then you have become addicted to a lifetime hobby of searching.
 Prospecting (another name for searching) for gold or gems in the mountain regions of Arizona, North or South Carolina, Colorado, or other favorite locations will keep your interest peaked.
 When your tool strikes the rock to remove found gold or gem then the mining process begins.

-Treasure hunting can be a one-man challenge or working with a group of people who share similar interests.
-Traveling may be a short trip to the local beach where jewelry and coins are often found deep in the sand.
-Or perhaps traveling to other countries may be your choice.
+Treasure hunting can be a one-man or a group effort by people who share similar interests.
+Searching for treasure will involve traveling to a local beach where jewelry and coins are often found deep in the sand or traveling longer distances to a favored location or another country.